Easy Raspberry Ice Cream Recipe

 Ingredients and substitutes

 - Whipping cream/Heavy cream – The higher the fat, the creamier your ice cream.
-I use 38% fat content in my heavy cream.
+I use heavy cream with 38% fat.

-- Condensed milk – Condensed milk is sweetened which is why we do not add any additional sugar.
+- Condensed milk – Condensed milk is sweetened, so we do not add any additional sugar.
 You can use homemade condensed milk as well.

-- Raspberries – Whether you use fresh or frozen raspberries for this ice cream.
+- Raspberries – Use fresh or frozen raspberries for this ice cream.
 I like to crush the raspberries with a fork so I have large chunks that give a nice marble look.
-You can also pulse them in a blender and strain them through a fine-mesh sieve or strainer to remove the fiber and seeds to make a smooth raspberry puree.
-It really depeneds on the flavor, texture, and color you like.
-For a more concentrated flavor add the puree to a small saucepan and cook over medium-high heat until reduced to almost half.
+You can also pulse them in a blender, then strain them through a fine-mesh sieve or strainer to remove the fiber and seeds, making a smooth raspberry puree.
+It really depends on the flavor, texture, and color you like.
+For a more concentrated flavor, add the puree to a small saucepan and cook over medium-high heat until reduced to almost half.

-- In the large bowl of a stand mixer with the whisk attachment, whip the whipping cream until almost stiff peaks.
+- In the large bowl of a stand mixer with the whisk attachment, whip the whipping cream and sour cream until they form almost soft peaks.

 - Pour into an ice cream storage container and freeze for at least 4 hours or overnight.